dscarpetti/codax/README.md

 **Shortcut Functions**

 These are the same as the transactional-functions except that their first argument is a **database** instead of a **transaction**.
 These are convenience functions which automatically create and execute transactions.
+The write variants will also return the result of the modification.

   - `get-at!`
   - `assoc-at!`